WebOfTrustInfo/rwot11-the-hague/draft-documents/taking-out-the-crud-five-fabulous-did-attacks/taking-out-the-crud-five-fabulous-did-attacks.md

 To establish trust, solution providers shall implement strong PKI-based identity infrastructure and cryptographic tokens to authenticate identity claims.
 In decentralized identity systems the PKI identity infrastructure is built upon DID documents.

 Therefore developers shall implement the mitigation measures described above and cannot implement the DID CRUD risk mitigation measures in isolation.
-Mitigation measures must be part of a set of ecosystem-wide conformance criteria that are endorsed, audited and enforced by the entire use case ecosystem and the respective identity & trust governance structure.
+Mitigation measures must be part of a set of ecosystem-wide conformance criteria that are endorsed, audited, and enforced by the entire use-case ecosystem and the respective identity & trust governance structure.
 If mitigation measures are implemented in isolation or inconsistently across different solution providers or their conformance is not enforced, a consistent, reliable LoA cannot be achieved.
 Hence, trust is broken in systems with weak identity conformance governance or less secure software development practices.

 ## Glossary